Year of Light 2015

 For Registered Users

-Due to safety threats in Brussels the symposium is cancelled and will be rescheduled.
+Due to safety threats in Brussels on November 26 and 27, the symposium is rescheduled on February 2016, 8 and 9.

 The 2015 edition, will be very special for two reasons:

 Besides the scientific activities, we would also like to draw your attention to the social and networking opportunities.
 After the opening session on Monday, there will be a dinner, followed by invited talks and a poster session with drinks and snacks.
 On Tuesday there will be a mix of invited and contributed talks and a lunch with a second poster session.